Autism Behavior Intervention Strategies

-Dr. Casey Clay, director of the Behavior Program at the Thompson Autism Center at CHOC, explains five of the most common misunderstandings about autism and behavior.
+Dr. Casey Clay, director of the Behavior Program at the Thompson Autism and Neurodevelopmental Center at CHOC, explains five of the most common misunderstandings about autism and behavior.
 You’ll learn healthy autism behavior intervention strategies for challenging behavior.

 1. Children with autism don’t often “misbehave.”

 At first glance, behaviors in a child on the autism spectrum might appear to be discipline problems, such as:

 - Running from the room

 “When a child with autism shows what we call maladaptive behavior, in the majority of those cases, the child is doing that to communicate something,” Dr. Clay says.
 “They’re really not having their needs met, so they have to engage in behaviors because that is going to get them what they need.”

 2. Behavior is changeable.

 Another myth about behavior is that it is part of a child’s personality and diagnosis, and therefore can’t be changed.
 As with any person, children with autism can adapt their behavior, with the right help.